 In cases of lighter infestation, it is recommended that the colemani be introduced for at least 3 weeks.

 If there are multiple species of Aphids present, we recommend the introduction of Aphiscout, a product containing multiple Aphid parasites

 The Aphidius colemani are supplied in different sized bottles containing either 250, 500, 1000 or 5000 colemani parasitic wasps.

 To apply the colemani place the bottle directly amongst your plants.
 Please do not scatter the colemani.

 The Aphidius colemani will hatch inside the bottle, then fly out and begin looking for Aphids/Greenfly.

-Remove sticky traps when introducing, as the wasps get caught on them
+Please ensure to remove any sticky traps when introducing the colemani, as the wasps will get caught on them.

 Full instructions will be provided on delivery